ocapn/ocapn-test-suite/README.md

 This should be available at the swiss num: "IokCxYmMj04nos2JN1TDoY1bT8dXh6Lr"

+## Sturdyref enlivener

+This takes a single argument which OCapN sturdyref object.
+The actor should "enliven" (connect to the machine and get a live reference to the object) the sturdyref and then return that to the messager.

+This should be available at the swiss num: "gi02I1qghIwPiKGKleCQAOhpy3ZtYRpB"

 ## Licence

 Apache 2.0 License.
 See the LICENSE file for details.